gluobe/infrastructure-2.0-workshop/Lab 2 - Manual installation (Infra 0.0)/README.md

 Our application is a meme generator.
 It will create memes, store the files on the local filesystem and store the image data in the local database.

 1. `sudo su -`
-    * Enter the superuser's shell
+    * Enter the superuser's shell.
+Your prompt should turn white (if red, you're still on your management instance).
 1. `mkdir -p /var/www/html`
     * Create the folder structure to house our application and host it with Apache.
 1. `git clone https://github.com/gluobe/infrastructure-2.0-workshop.git ~/infra-workshop`